william-linchen/c_list/README.md

 # c_list
-list with single linked list and double linked list by C language
+list with single linked list and double linked list by C language.